-- Current or former employees or partners from using the trade information obtained in the course of their employment for their own benefits;
+- Current or former employees or partners from using the trade information obtained in the course of their employment for their own benefits,

-- ‘Snatching’ existing clients; or
+- ‘Snatching’ existing clients, or

-- Competing with the business for a period of time within a specified geographic area/territory
+- Competing with the business for a period of time within a specified geographic area/territory.

 The effect of a valid ROT clause is that the employee is restrained from taking certain action, which may include, but not limited to:

-- Engaging in alternative employment with another employer during the term of the employment;
+- Engaging in alternative employment with another employer during the term of the employment,

-- Soliciting the company’s clients once employment has ended;
+- Soliciting the company’s clients once employment has ended,

-- Disclosing confidential information post employment;
+- Disclosing confidential information post employment, and

 - Poaching/soliciting of other employees to work in competition with the employer.